Why People-Performance Numbers are Critical in IT Development

-Since Nucleon was published, one of the things that frequently comes up in conversation is the idea of putting a number on people in order to find the top performers, or the “10s.”
+Since Nucleon was published, one of the things that frequently comes up in conversation is the idea of putting a number on people in order to find the top performers, the so-called “10s.”

-I believe we must put a number on every individual’s performance in the IT organization.
+I believe we must assign a number to every individual’s performance in the IT organization.

 Because the individuals in an IT organization are by far the most performance-generating factor in complex systems development. (“People make a difference” was my company’s slogan from 1998 to 2008 — at 7N we stopped using it only because everybody else was using it by then.)

-I have seen case after case where individuals have impressed me in a way no tools, system or methodology could ever deliver on.
+I have seen several cases where individuals have impressed me in a way no tools, system or methodology could ever deliver on.

 Tools and methodologies are of no use without a human component and interaction, yet we continue to analyze performance, price, and “user friendliness” more often than we analyze people.
 We need to evaluate our greatest resource, and assigning a number to performance is the way to do it.